You know, the ash from the volcano could cause terrible respiratory problems.

 Seems to me that there was another great American that was thought of as seditious, and that was Martin Luther King.

-And uh, you know, to me, it seems like these kinds of attitudes that they have, they have nothing else, they have nothing else to call us, they have nowhere else to go.
+And, you know, to me, it seems like these kinds of attitudes that they have, they have nothing else.

-The fact of the matter is is that we agree with you put into words the things that we think, the things we've been thinking for years, the way we've been seeing America.
+The fact of the matter is, is that we agree with you put into words the things that we think, the things we've been thinking for years, the way we've been seeing America.

-They have nothing but but uh lies and oppression on their side, and we have the truth on our side, just like Martin Luther King did and uh the civil rights movement did.
+And we have the truth on our side, just like Martin Luther King did and the civil rights movement did.

-In fact, Martin Luther King wrote a letter from jail in Birmingham in April of 63 when he was jailed for participating in anti-segregation protests, essentially saying that he knows through painful experience that the freedom is never voluntary g voluntarily given by an oppressor.
+In fact, Martin Luther King wrote a letter from jail in Birmingham in April of 63 when he was jailed for participating in anti-segregation protests, essentially saying that he knows through painful experience that the freedom is never voluntarily given by an oppressor.

-It must be demanded by the oppressed, and that's all we are doing.
+It must be demanded by the oppressed.

-The oppressed demanding freedom.
+It's demanding freedom.

 It is demanding freedom from an oppressive, tyrannical government, which is the Democrat Party.